Atoroe/TCA_CleanArchitecture_SwiftUI_Demo/README.md

 - **Clean Swift** principles for layer separation
 - **SwiftUI** for declarative UI development
 - **Swift Testing** for tests
+- **Swift 6.2** with upcoming features (`InferIsolatedConformances`, `NonisolatedNonsendingByDefault`)

+**Note on Swift 6 migration**: The project uses Swift 6.2, but currently has default actor isolation disabled (`SWIFT_DEFAULT_ACTOR_ISOLATION = nonisolated`) to facilitate migration from Swift 5.
+This means SwiftUI Views are not automatically isolated to `@MainActor` as they would be by default in Swift 6.
+The migration should be completed by enabling default isolation and resolving any concurrency issues.

 The architecture ensures separation of concerns, testability, and scalability.